VOstrovskyiForte/FinalTask/readme.md

   - **JavaScript** - additional using JavaScriptExecutor
   - **Navigation** - opening specific pages and navigation

 Only basic webelements and methods are implemented as it is a simple framework.
-Page objects contains elements needed for running tests.
+Page objects contain elements needed for running tests.
 Other elements can be added if needed

 After running, a log will be saved to file with current time in its name, it can be found in reports folder set in configs.
-Screenshots of failed tests will be found in a folder with current time in its name.
+Screenshots of failed tests can be found in a folder with current time in its name.
 These paths can be configured in config files